fabric/fabric/doc/site/user_guide.md

         put("bin/bundle.zip", "bundle.zip")
         sudo("./install.sh bundle.zip")

 There.
-If we now run 'deploy' with first specifying an environment, we'll be duly told.
+If we now run `deploy` with first specifying an environment, we'll be duly told.